Making Waves Academy

 The CEO and his team evaluate, support, thought-partner and consult with MWA administration, faculty and staff to support training, compliance and achievement.
 They also drive efforts in quality control and strategic research, which facilitate the ability for the school to adapt and pivot in response to internal and external data and circumstances.

 Metrics for continued success of Making Waves Academy include:

-Key elements of the mission statement affirm our commitment to a holistic approach to educational programs that focus on rigorous academic preparation and on students achieving their full potential.
+Key elements of the mission statement affirm our commitment to a holistic approach to educational programs that focus on rigorous academic preparation and college-readiness skills, social-emotional skill development, and helping students align their post-secondary education and career plans with their dreams for themselves.
+Making Waves Academy continues to develop a differentiated approach to learning, attempts to meet students where they are, and charts the appropriate pathway to support long-term success.

 The goal of Making Waves is to get our students to and through college or an appropriately‐challenging post‐secondary educational program.
 Research and experience continue to inform the organization’s perspective on preparing all Wave‐Makers for college while also offering multiple post‐secondary educational pathways.